Iran turns to India for wheat as palm oil dries up

 Khullar, the most senior official in the ministry, suggested India was considering the sale.
 India wants to step up exports to Iran in a range of goods to settle part of its oil due to Tehran.

-"There are UN sanctions which India honors, those don't cover the export of vast range of products which India can export to Iran," Khullar told reporters.
+"There are UN sanctions which India honours, those don't cover the export of vast range of products which India can export to Iran," Khullar told reporters.

 "If the EU and the U.S. both want to stop exports to that country, please tell me why I should follow suit?
 Why shouldn't I take up that business opportunity?"